Niemann–Pick disease: Research

-Research has been ongoing to better understand the disease and treatments for it.
+Research has been ongoing to better understand the disease and treatments for it, however, at present, there is no cure.

 Pathology

 The loss of myelin in the central nervous system is considered to be a main pathogenic factor.
-Research uses animal models carrying the underlying mutation for Niemann–Pick disease, e.g. a mutation in the NPC1 gene as seen in Niemann–Pick type C disease.
-In this model, the expression of myelin gene regulatory factor (MRF) has been shown to be significantly decreased.
+The research uses animal models carrying the underlying mutation for Niemann–Pick disease, e.g. a mutation in the NPC1 gene as seen in Niemann–Pick type C disease.
+In this model, the expression of myelin gene regulatory factor (MRF) is significantly decreased.
 MRF is a transcription factor of critical importance in the development and maintenance of myelin sheaths.
-A perturbation of oligodendrocyte maturation and the myelination process might, therefore, be an underlying mechanism of the neurological deficits.
+A perturbation of oligodendrocyte maturation and the myelination process might, therefore, be an underlying mechanism of neurological deficits.

 Curiously, in 2011 fibroblast cells derived from patients with Niemann–Pick type C1 disease were shown to be resistant to Ebola virus because of mutations in the NPC1 protein, which is needed for viral escape from the vesicular compartment.

-Other studies have uncovered small molecules which inhibit the receptor and may be a potential therapeutic strategy.
+Other studies have uncovered small molecules that inhibit the receptor and may be a potential therapeutic strategy.